-Only Islam, Christianity and Judaism are legally recognized as religions in Qatar and, according to the US State Department's 2020 International Religious Freedom report, only Sunni and Shia Muslims and eight Christian denominations are registered as official religious groups.
+Only Islam, Christianity, and Judaism are legally recognized as religions in Qatar.
+According to the US State Department's 2021 International Religious Freedom report, only Sunni and Shia Muslims and eight Christian denominations are registered as official religious groups.
 However, although other religious communities such as the sizeable expatriate Hindu and Buddhist communities have no official recognition, their gatherings are generally tolerated and there are several unofficial Hindu temples in the country.
+IRFR 2021 also reported: "In March [2021], the Baha'i International Community (BIC) said it was "extremely concerned" by "systematic attempts over many years' by the government to blacklist and deport Baha'is, in particular, a lifelong resident of the country whose residency permit renewal was refused in January on what the community described as 'baseless charges'.
+He left the country in August.